twonth/winning-at-windows/README.md

 * Change taskbar icons of pinned UWP apps.
 One needs [Win7AppId1.1](https://code.google.com/archive/p/win7appid/downloads).
 Get the AppID of the desired app by running `get-StartApps | Format-Table | Out-String -width 9999` in PowerShell.
 Create a custom shortcut  to `explorer.exe shell:appsFolder\YOURAPPID`.
 Back in Powershell, run `Win7AppId1.1 "YourAppShortcut.lnk" "YOURAPPID"`.
 Change the icon of the shortcut to whatever you desire, then pin the icon to the taskbar.
 (Thanks to dpcdpc11 for making me aware of [this method](https://dpcdpc11.com/custom-taskbar-icons-guide/)!)

+* Refresh icon cache without restarting Windows.
+Run (Win+R): `cmd /c taskkill /f /im explorer.exe & del /a %userprofile%\AppData\Local\IconCache.db & start explorer`.
+You can also create a shortcut with this command as the target.
+(Taken from [this post](https://superuser.com/a/1300573).)

 * [mydigitallife forums](https://forums.mydigitallife.net/): These folks are serious about Windows.
 See, e.g., this very large list of [Windows 11 tweaks, fixes, and modifications](https://forums.mydigitallife.net/threads/windows-11-tweaks-fixes-and-modifications-overview.83744/page-20#post-1687577).
 Forum registration required.

 * [elevenforum](https://www.elevenforum.com/): Another venue for community discussions of Windows customization.
 See also [tenforums](https://www.tenforums.com/).
 The tutorials ([Windows 10](https://www.tenforums.com/tutorials/1977-windows-10-tutorial-index.html), [Windows 11](https://www.tenforums.com/tutorials/1977-windows-10-tutorial-index.html)) are particularly valuable.